Eating Disorder Treatment for Children & Adolescents

 Eating Recovery Center’s team of highly skilled Registered Dietitians works individually with patients at all levels of care to develop a personalized meal plan to achieve weight restoration or maintenance goals, as well as meet any verifiable dietary needs.
 Dietitians also work collaboratively with the treatment team, participating in daily meetings to support an integrated understanding of each patient’s progress and treatment goals.
 In addition to individual nutrition counseling, Eating Recovery Center’s Registered Dietitians lead group education sessions and oversee various exposure activities to deconstruct myths around food and offer opportunities to build confidence in real-life food situations.
 Dietitians also facilitate nutrition education programming for families, as the overarching treatment framework seeks to empower parents to manage weight restoration and maintenance until their young loved ones are developmentally able to assume this responsibility.
 Parents also learn about strategies for protecting their child’s recovery following treatment.

-Another unique aspect of Eating Recovery Center’s nutritional approach is that our expert staff of Registered Dietitians, primary therapists, and family therapists regularly dine with patients.
+Another unique aspect of Eating Recovery Center’s nutritional approach is that our expert staff of Registered Dietitians, primary clinicians, and family clinicians regularly dine with patients.
 Because meal times are often stressful and anxiety-provoking for children and adolescents with eating disorders, staff at Eating Recovery Center provide structure and support in order to create a therapeutic meal environment.
 Staff supervision at meals helps provide the encouragement, redirection of eating disordered behaviors, and role modeling necessary to affect behavior change.

 Child & Adolescent Intensive Outpatient Program